Skip to Main Content

 Servicemembers and their spouses can negotiate a divorce settlement touching on critical issues, such as:

+You can draft and sign an agreement before submitting it to the judge, which will become binding when it is included in the court judgment.
 Our Certified Family Law Specialists can help negotiate with your spouse’s legal team for a fair resolution to these issues.
 Mediation is also helpful for getting each side to really listen to the other and put aside their differences.

 Negotiating a divorce saves time and money, lowering the temperature and allowing each side to work amicably moving forward.
 However, you should have a lawyer who understands military divorce.
-When settlement fails, then the case will go to court—and you should understand how a judge will analyze your legal rights.
+When settlement fails, then the case will go to court, and you should understand how a judge will analyze your legal rights.
+We offer a free consultation to discuss your case and explain your options.

 Child Custody in Military Divorces